mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 This is so obvious that I feel embarrassed to mention, but here we are: the people.
 Where people are during the exploration is probably giving the simplest and powerful clue about different model distribution.

-People who are responsible for the website design will spend most time hovering around _the areas that they know better_ in order to provide answers or to _correct wrong stickies[^NCRTT]_ that they see on the paper roll.
+People who are responsible for the website design will spend most time hovering around _the areas that they know better_, to provide answers or to _correct wrong stickies[^NCRTT]_ that they see on the paper roll.
 Or they will be commenting around _the areas that they really care about_, maybe because the current implementation is far from satisfactory.

 **Different people** are a great indicator of **different needs**, which means **different models**.